containerize-com/Products/en/discussion-forum/forem/installation.md

 Explore
 -------

-In this article we discussed about Forem open source forum community software.
+In this article we discussed about Forem for building brand communities software.
 To learn about other open source online communities and forums, please visit following page:

 *   [Top Open Source Community Discussion Forums List](https://products.containerize.com/discussion-forum)